-The first step to any major renovation or construction project is to conduct a preliminary facility and energy assessment.
-This crucial first stage yields a "state of your buildings" report that evaluates how facilities are currently operating, identifies any potential issues, and provides a blueprint for future improvements.
+The first step to a building systems-focused renovation or construction project is to conduct a preliminary facility and energy assessment.
+This crucial first stage yields a “state of your buildings” report that evaluates how facilities are currently operating, identifies any potential issues, and provides a blueprint for future improvements.

 While most construction and engineering companies offer some kind of building assessment or facilities study, the deliverable and value to the owner can vary greatly.
 Furthermore, the costs of these studies can range from zero to tens of thousands of dollars.
 Therefore, ensuring the facility study provider has communicated all deliverables and costs ahead of time is of the utmost importance.

 Finding a qualified company with relevant experience is part one of an effective school facility assessment.
-A great place to start this research is by talking to those at neighboring school districts that have already successfully completed this process.
 The second part is to bring a clear set of expectations to the qualified provider before the assessment begins.